dg01d/nanopub/INSTALLATION.md

 You will need to set your site up with the requisite micropub-enabling headers to:

-- Use [IndieAuth](https://indieauth.com/setup) as an identity/token service
+- Use an identity/token service for user authentication (the configs file uses [IndieAuth](https://indieauth.com/setup))
 - Identify `nanopub.php` as your site's [micropub endpoint](https://indieweb.org/Micropub#How_to_implement)

 On my site, these headers are provided as follows: